energywebfoundation/dsb-client-gateway/CONFIGURATION.md

 ### `SENTRY` [optional]

-Sentry is an optional feature and it is used to capture error logs, releases
+Sentry is an optional feature and it is used to capture error capturing logs, transactions, Performance Monitoring.

 ### `SENTRY_URL` [optional]